Hey there! My name is Emily. Welcome to Splashes of Joy!

 My family moved to Brazil when I was nine, serving as missionaries with the International Mission Board.
 Right before my fifteenth birthday, we moved back to the U.S. and my dad became the pastor of a church in a small town located in Southern Virginia.
 It was at this church that I met my husband, Brandon.
 He was a freshman in college and I was a sophomore in high school.
 We met when he came home for Christmas break, and I was completely smitten.

-The summer following at Christmas, our youth group went on a missions trip to Charleston.
-On this trip, he and I talked about our “feelings” for one another (I know….I know….it’s a sappy story).
+The summer following that Christmas, our youth group went on a missions trip to Charleston.
+On this trip, Brandon and I talked about our “feelings” for one another (I know….I know….it’s a sappy story).
 This was also the trip Brandon felt the Lord calling him into full time ministry.
 Which is the moment I should have known….I was in trouble.
 (LOL)

 Brandon and I dated long distance for four years.
 He attended Bluefield College while I was in high school.
 I graduated and went on to study Psychology at Carson Newman College.
 As I finished college, Brandon began attending seminary at Gardner Webb’s Divinity School.
 Finally, the September of my senior year Brandon proposed and in July, I married a PASTOR.
 (Go figure!)